ylhyra/ylhyra/docs/vocabulary/Vocabulary.md

 We keep track of two things:

-- **terms** – A term is an identifier for a particular Icelandic sentence.
+- **terms** – A term is an identifier for a particular word or sentence.
 - **cards** – Belongs to one or more terms.

+## Scoring

+1 – bad, 2 – good, 3 – easy